 Seth Jaffe is an associate in the Houston office focused on intellectual property, emphasizing patent prosecution and patent litigation in the fields of mechanics, electronics, aerospace, and controls.
+He is also a member of the data protection, privacy, and access to information practice group.

 Seth has experience counseling clients on all areas of intellectual property, including securing and transferring patent rights.
 He has extensive experience preparing and prosecuting patent applications for protection both in the United States and abroad.
 Seth has advised clients on patent issues involved in product launches and capital expenditures.
 He has helped clients evaluate and transfer intellectual property as part of corporate mergers and acquisitions and he has experience monetizing and licensing patents.